Betty Makoni Biography: Age, Husband, Children, Education, Career, Awards, Books -Pindula, Local Knowledge

 |Being an activist for women and girl child rights

-Hazviperi Betty Makoni who is affectionately known as Betty Makoni is a gender activist and a multi award winner who was born on 22 June in 1971.
-She founded the Girl Child Network (GCN) with the sole aim of advancing the plight of girls and women.
+Hazviperi Betty Makoni who is affectionately known as Betty Makoni is a gender activist and a multi-award winner who was born on 22 June in 1971.
+She founded the Girl Child Network (GCN) with the sole aim of mitigating the plight of girls and women.
 She is married to Irvine Nyamapfene and they have three sons.

 Background